omatei01/userspaceio/README.md

 Kotlin, Scala, etc. opens up language opprtunties that do not currently exist in the IoT space.

-**Master branch is using libgpiod 1.1.
-Use 1.0 branch for libgpiod 1.0 support.**

 ### SBC configuration
 * If you are using Armbian then use `armbian-config` or edit `/boot/armbianEnv.txt` to configure various devices.
 User space devices are exposed through /dev or